tylerwillis/super-tortoise/content/pages/index.md

       This podcast covers whatever I find interesting, and often gets wonky about skills and tools.
-I try to show how people accomplish impressive things by intentionally learning new skills.
+I try to show how people accomplish impressive things by intentionally learning new things.

       *Every recording is shared first with a small, trusted audience.
 In a